 Equity Compensation Plans.
-Information regarding our equity compensation plans as of December 31, 2013 is disclosed in Item 12, "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters."
+Information regarding our equity compensation plans as of December 31, 2015 is disclosed in Item 12, "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters."

 Issuer Repurchases of Equity Securities.
-The Company's Board of Directors authorized a share repurchase program (the "Share Repurchase Program"). effective as of January 1, 2004, originally providing for share repurchases in the aggregate amount of \$20 million.
+The Company's Board of Directors authorized a share repurchase program (the "Share Repurchase Program") effective as of January 1, 2004.
 The Share Repurchase Program permits the Company to effect repurchases from time to time through a combination of open market repurchases or in privately negotiated transactions at such prices and times as are determined to be in the best interest of the Company.
 The Share Repurchase Program does not have a fixed expiration or termination date and may be modified or terminated by the Board of Directors at any time.
 On several occasions the Board of Directors has increased the amount authorized for repurchase.
-On June 18, 2013, the Board of Directors approved a continuation of the Share Repurchase Program for an additional \$125 million in repurchases of the Company's common stock.
-During fiscal year 2013, an aggregate of 3,000,167 shares of the Company's common stock was repurchased, in the open market, under the Share Repurchase Program, at an average per share price of \$34.06, for an aggregate purchase price of approximately \$102 million.
-At December 31, 2013, an aggregate of approximately \$70 million remained available for future repurchases of our common stock under the Share Repurchase Program.
-The program has no set expiration date.
-The following table presents the total number of shares of the Company's common stock, \$.0001 par value, purchased by the Company in the three months ended December 31, 2013, the average price paid per share and the approximate dollar value of the shares that still could have been purchased at the end of the fiscal period, pursuant to the Company's Share Repurchase Program.
+During fiscal year 2015, an aggregate of 3,704,109 shares of the Company's common stock were repurchased under the Share Repurchase Program, at an average per share price of \$36.62, for an aggregate purchase price of approximately \$136 million.
+At December 31, 2015, an aggregate of approximately \$64 million remained available for future repurchases of our common stock under the Share Repurchase Program.
+Subsequent to the year ended December 31, 2015, on February 22, 2016, the Board of Directors approved the continuation of the Share Repurchase Program for an additional \$136 million in repurchases of the Company's common stock, resulting in approximately \$200 million currently available for future repurchases.
+The following table presents the total number of shares of the Company's common stock, \$.0001 par value, purchased by the Company in the three months ended December 31, 2015, the average price paid per share and the approximate dollar value of the shares that still could have been purchased at the end of the fiscal period, pursuant to the Company's Share Repurchase Program.

-Period Total Number of Shares Purchased Aver age Price Paid per Share Total Number of Shares Purchased as part of Publicly Announced Plans or Programs Amo tha Purch ximum Dollar bunt of Shares t May Yet Be assed Under the s or Programs 10/1/2013- 10/31/2013 374,350 \$ 35.20 374,350 \$ 89,448 11/1/2013- 11/30/2013 301,158 \$ 38.14 301,158 \$ 77,962 12/1/2013- 12/31/2013 220,270 \$ 36.52 220,270 \$ 69,918 Total 895,778 \$ 36.51 895,778 \$ 69,918
+Period Total Number of Shares Purchased (1) age Price Paid per Share Total Number of Shares Purchased as part of Publicly Announced Plans or Programs Amou that l Purch the mum Dollar ant of Shares May Yet Be nased Under Plans or rograms 10/1/2015- 10/31/2015 \$ \$ 95,246 11/1/2015- 11/30/2015 512,324 \$ 32.93 512,324 \$ 78,375 12/1/2015- 12/31/2015 446,800 \$ 31.89 446,800 \$ 64,127 Total 959,124 \$ 32.45 959,124 \$ 64,127